flame-engine/flame/doc/effects.md

 When an effect is completed the callback `onComplete` will be called, it can be set as an optional argument to your effect.

+## Common for MoveEffect, ScaleEffect and RotateEffect (SimplePositionComponentEffects)
+A common thing for `MoveEffect`, `ScaleEffect` and `RotateEffect` is that it takes `duration` and `speed` as arguments.

+- Duration means the time it takes for one iteration from beginning to end without alternation
+- Speed is the speed of the effect
+    - pixels/s for `MoveEffect`
+    - pixels/s for `ScaleEffect`
+    - radians/s for `RotateEffect`

+One of these two needs to be defined, if both are defined `duration` takes precedence.

 ## MoveEffect

 Applied to `PositionComponent`s, this effect can be used to move the component to new positions, using an [animation curve](https://api.flutter.dev/flutter/animation/Curves-class.html).

+The speed is measured in pixels/s, and remember that you can give `duration` as an argument instead of `speed`.

 Usage example:
 ```dart